MicrosoftDocs/customer-insights/ci-docs/enrichment-dnb.md

 1. Select the **Customer data set** and choose the profile or segment you want to enrich with company data from Dun & Bradstreet.
 The *Customer* entity enriches all your customer profiles whereas a segment enriches only customer profiles contained in that segment.

+1. Define which type of fields from your unified profiles to use for matching company data from Dun & Bradstreet.
+At least one of the fields **Name and address**, **Phone**, or **Email** is required.

 1. Select **Next**

-1. Define which fields fields from your unified profiles to use to look for matching company data from Dun & Bradstreet.
+1. Map your fields to the company data from Dun & Bradstreet.
 Either **DUNS number** or **Name of company** and **Country** fields are required.
 The country field supports [two or three letter country codes](https://www.iso.org/iso-3166-country-codes.html), country name in English, country name in native language, and phone prefix.
 Some common country variants include:

    - US: United States of America, United States, USA, America.
    - CA: Canada.